HillmerCh/LearningComputerScienceWithJava/README.md

 # Objectives

-- integrate from eclipse maven and GitHub
+- integrate from Eclipse maven and GitHub